 - The specimen must be shipped on cold packs for next day (i.e., overnight) delivery.
 Do not freeze.
 The WSLH has special mailing containers available for rabies specimens.

-- Specimens that arrive on Saturdays prior to 12:30 p.m. will be accepted and stored for testing the following Monday unless prior arrangement for weekend testing have been made through the Division of Public Health, Communicable Disease Epidemiology Section.
+- Specimens that arrive on Saturdays prior to 12:30 p.m. will be accepted and stored for testing the following Monday unless prior arrangement for weekend testing have been made through the Wisconsin Department of Health Services, Division of Public Health, Communicable Disease Epidemiology Section.

 - The fee for the rabies test is currently $194, but the fee can be waived by the local health department if there is a human or domestic animal exposure from a species that is considered a possible rabies reservoir.
 For owned animals, the owner is responsible for the cost of euthanasia, specimen preparation, and overnight submission.